Alexander Zorich

+A propaganda poster is an illustration for Alexander Zorich's series of science fiction novels, "The Sphere of the Great Race," also known as "The Universe of Tomorrow War."

 Alexander Zorich is the collective pen name of two Russo-Ukrainian writers; Yana Botsman and Dmitry Gordevsky.
 The two write in Russian, in genres such as science fiction, fantasy and alternate history, as well as PC game scenarios.

 Yana Botsman

 Yana Botsman was born on August 7, 1973.
 She has a master's degree in applied mathematics and a Ph.D. in philosophy (1999, thesis on philosophy of Buddhism).
 She worked as an assistant professor in Kharkiv National University (Philosophical Faculty) until September 2004, when she became a full-time writer and scenarist.
 Yana is married.

 Dmitry Gordevsky

 Dmitry Gordevsky was born on March 21, 1973.
 He has a master's degree in mathematics and a Ph.D. in philosophy (2000, thesis on philosophy of medieval heresies).
 He worked as an assistant professor in Kharkiv State University (Philosophical Faculty) until 2004, but in September of that year became a full-time writer and scenarist.
 Dmitry is unmarried.